-Circulation and drainage patterns may be further altered in the future by changes in Lagunitas Creek (and interior tidal channel) geometry.
-Post-project channel surveys in 2009 indicated the formation of ebb shoals in Lagunitas Creek at the mouth or downstream of the mouth of both of the newly constructed channels draining the East Pasture, with accretion totaling more than 1 to 2 feet (KHE 2009b).
-These deltaic-type shoals encroached into the mainstem Lagunitas Creek channel, reducing the cross-sectional flow area, although they did not span the full width of the channel (KHE 2009b).
-Post-project surveys also indicated a uniform increase (1.0) in bed elevation of the mainstem Lagunitas Creek channel immediately upstream of the former cattle crossing near White House Pool in 2009 relative to elevations in 2003 (KHE 2009b).
+Circulation and drainage patterns are expected to be further altered in the future by changes in Lagunitas Creek (and interior tidal channel) geometry.
+Immediate post-project surveys had indicated a uniform increase (1.0 ft) in bed elevation of the mainstem Lagunitas Creek channel immediately upstream of the former cattle crossing near White House Pool in 2009 relative to elevations in 2003 (KHE 2009b).
 In contrast, channel elevations immediately upstream of the former North Levee area remained fairly comparable in 2009 to those measured in 2003 by the USGS, (KHE 2009b).
-In 2010, the shoal at the newly constructed Lagunitas Creek side channel had accreted by 0.3 to 0.5 feet relative to elevations in 2009, but there was no change in elevation in the shoal downstream of the former North Levee and Tomasini Slough outlet in Lagunitas Creek (KHE 2010b).
-There was also no change between 2009 and 2010 in channel elevations at the former cattle crossing bar near White House Pool or just upstream of the former North Levee, although the nearby gravel bar appeared to have elongated somewhat in 2010 (KHE 2010b).
+Since restoration, elevations within the Lagunitas Creek cross-sections have not changed appreciably, with the exceptions of shoals at channel outlets (KHE 2011a).
+In 2009, ebb shoals or gravel bars developed at the mouth or downstream of the mouth of the newly constructed channels draining the East Pasture, with accretion during the first year totaling more than 1 to 2 feet (KHE 2009b).
+These deltaic-type shoals had encroached into the mainstem